Edster1121/Cookbook/README.md

 - As a user, I want to be able to store multiple recipes in a cookbook
 - As a user, I want to be able to view a list of recipes in my cookbook
 - As a user, I want to be able to add recipes into my cookbook
-- As a user, I want to rate the recipes on a scale of 1-5
+- As a user, I want to be able to rate the recipes on a scale of 1-5
 - As a user, I want to be able to see a recipe in detail
 - As a user, I want to be able to delete recipes from my cookbook
 - As a user, I want to be able to edit recipes from my cookbook

 An example of text with **bold** and *italic* fonts.